kolinalabs/mongoose-consistent/README.md

 > Similar to what happens in relational databases, this configuration must occur in the child schema, corresponding to the weak side of the relationship (ex: 1:N [this side])

-# Configuration and behavior matrix
+# Configuration behavior for delete actions

 | Association | restrict | cascade | set_null |
 |---	|---	|---	|---	|